Peterfrontenddev1/Explore-Differences-Between-the-var-and-let-Keywords/README.md

 In the code above, the camper variable is originally declared as James, and is then overridden to be David.
 The console then displays the string David.

+In a small application, you might not run into this type of problem.
+But as your codebase becomes larger, you might accidentally overwrite a variable that you did not intend to.
+Because this behavior does not throw an error, searching for and fixing bugs becomes more difficult.